If you visit more than one furry art site, it's pretty easy to see

 some sites.
 If Furbitron requested one submission ID per second,

-continuously, this would take about a day and a half for Furiffic,
+continuously, this would take about 3.4 days for Buzzly, up to

 Why does Furbitron look